theetrain/react-user-details/README.md

 npm run test:e2e

 # end to end tests via Docker, runs tests and then exits by default
-npm run build # we use the production build for testing docker compose up
+docker compose up
 ```